dwot/blogotron/README.md

 It is a work in progress and is not ready for production use.

 ## Configuration
-### Config Files
+### Settings
-#### .env
-The .env file contains the environment variables for the application.
-The following variables are required:
+#### Settings have been migrated to the database in the latest version along w/ prompts from the config file.
 - WP_URL - The URL of the wordpress instance
 - WP_USERNAME - The username of the wordpress user
 - WP_PASSWORD - The application password of the wordpress user.
 See https://www.paidmembershipspro.com/create-application-password-wordpress/